CATHOLIC LIFE - Our School

 Well done to the actors and readers from Year 4 who move everyone with their emotional performance and to all the Key Stage 2 children for their wonderful singing.

-Visiting the Marist Centre
+Visiting the Laudato Si Centre

 Year 6 and Reception Buddies Mass